Albury: Sport

-The Albury Wodonga Bandits compete in the South East Australian Basketball League (SEABL) East Conference of the Australian Basketball Association (ABA), playing their home games at the Lauren Jackson Sports Centre (previously known as the Albury Sports Stadium).
-The Lady Bandits joined the women's SEABL in 2006.
 The Albury Gold Cup horse race is the major autumn event for the district.
 In 2005, it attracted a record crowd in excess of 18,600 racegoers.

 Albury has lately become a stronghold of junior hockey, boasting one of the few synthetic fields in the area.
 The town also has the Albury Grass Tennis Courts.
 Supercars Championship team Brad Jones Racing is based in Albury, making it the only team in the championship to have its workshop in New South Wales.

+The Albury Wodonga Bandits compete in the South East Australian Basketball League (SEABL) East Conference of the Australian Basketball Association (ABA), playing their home games at the Lauren Jackson Sports Centre (previously known as the Albury Sports Stadium).
+The Lady Bandits joined the women's SEABL in 2006.

-Albury is the birthplace of tennis player Margaret Court, winner of 62 Women's Grand Slam titles including eleven Australian titles, four Grand Slam singles titles played in one year (1970), four mixed doubles titles with Ken Fletcher in 1963 and many other titles around the world.
+Albury is the birthplace of former tennis player Margaret Court, winner of 62 Women's Grand Slam titles including eleven Australian titles, four Grand Slam singles titles played in one year (1970), four mixed doubles titles with Ken Fletcher in 1963 and many other titles around the world.
 WNBA MVP winner Lauren Jackson, NRL Player Adrian Purtell, and test cricketer Steve Rixon are among other champion sports people from the area.

-In the 1992 Cricket World Cup, the Lavington Sports Ground hosted Albury's only international cricket match.
-It was a One Day International in which Zimbabwe defeated England in the biggest upset of the tournament.